|

 chapter.

-As previously observed, this view has altered somewhat in the fifteen or so years since the photograph was taken due to the large number of saplings that have been allowed to thrive unchecked on top of the escarpment and along the base of the wall.
+As previously observed, this view has altered somewhat in the twenty years since the photograph was taken due to the large number of saplings that have been allowed to thrive unchecked on top of the escarpment and along the base of the wall.

 From